JoshhSandhu/CrossyRoad/TECHNICAL-GUIDE.md

 }
 ```

-**⚠️ Important**: Privy signing only works in Android/iOS builds.
+**⚠️ Important**: Privy signing only works in mobile builds.
 Unity Editor will timeout because native WebView is not available.

 ---